Skip to main content

 @Override

-BakedModel bakedBase = new ElementsModel(base.getElements()).bake(context, baker, spriteGetter, modelState, overrides);
+BakedModel bakedBase = this.base.bake(baker, spriteGetter, modelState);

 return new MyDynamicModel(bakedBase, /* other parameters here */);